All About Steve: Reception

-Rotten Tomatoes assigned the film an approval rating of 6% based on 140 reviews with a rating average of 3.1/10.
+Rotten Tomatoes assigned the film an approval rating of 7% based on 138 reviews with a rating average of 3.1/10.
 The site's critics consensus states: "All About Steve is an oddly creepy, sour film, featuring a heroine so desperate and peculiar that audiences may be more likely to pity than root for her."
 Another review aggregator, Metacritic, gave the film an average score of 17 out of 100 based on 27 critics, indicating "overwhelming dislike".
-Audiences polled by CinemaScore gave the film an average grade of C+ on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-Roger Ebert gave the film 1 and a half stars out of 4.
+Roger Ebert gave the film one and a half stars out of four.
 Time named it one of the top ten worst chick flicks.

 Accolades

 The film was nominated for five Golden Raspberry Awards in 2010, including Worst Picture, Worst Director (Phil Traill), Worst Actress (Sandra Bullock), Worst Screenplay (Kim Barker) and Worst Screen Couple (Sandra Bullock and Bradley Cooper).
 All About Steve ultimately won Worst Actress and Worst Screen Couple.
-Sandra Bullock accepted the Razzie for Worst Actress, giving out a copy of All About Steve to each member of the audience, promising to attend next year if they all watched to consider if it was "truly the worst performance".
+Sandra Bullock accepted the Razzie for Worst Actress in person, giving out a copy of All About Steve to each member of the audience, promising to attend next year if they all watched to consider if it was "truly the worst performance".
 When an audience member thanked her for the copies, Bullock replied "You say that now".
 She won the Academy Award for Best Actress for The Blind Side the next day, making Bullock one of the few performers to win an Academy Award and a Razzie Award in the same year.